Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 ### Encoding URL

-1. Copy the [sample document contents](https://github.com/Notarise-gov-sg/api-notarise-healthcerts/blob/master/test/fixtures/v2/pdt_pcr_notarized_with_nric_wrapped.json) or if you are using your own OA document, open the file in a text editor and copy the file data.
+1. Copy the [sample document contents](https://github.com/Notarise-gov-sg/api-notarise-healthcerts/blob/master/test/fixtures/v2/pdt_pcr_notarized_with_nric_wrapped.json).
+If you are using your own OA document, open the file in a text editor and copy the file data.

    ![Copy document content](/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html/copy-healthcert-data.png)